katesroad/Software_Design_And_Architecture/Microservices/Microservice-In-Pattern/Chapter01.md

 	- Use services as the unit of modularity, A service has an API, which is an impermeable boundary that is difficult to violate.
 	- Each microservice has its own database
 	- communicate using API
 	- Many services correspond to the modules described earlier in this chapter.
-What’s dif ferent is that each service and its API are very clearly defined.
+What’s different is that each service and its API are very clearly defined.
+	- **A service is a mini application that implements narrowly focused functionality.
+What matters is that each service has a focused, cohesive set of responsibilities**